-Telling the truth about something shameful is a really interesting bargain.
+Telling the truth about something shameful is an interesting bargain.

 We exchange being a worse person who is seen as better, for being a better person, who is seen as a worse one.

-That is, we go from being an immoral person who everybody believes to be moral to a moral person who everybody condemns.
+That is, we go from being an immoral person who everybody trusts, to a moral person who everybody condemns.